mkotek/ginlong-mqtt/README.md

 5. These items should now be accessible in your rules.
 If you have influxdb and grafana set up, you should also be able to start producing graphs

+# Alternative setup

+1. Set a static DNS entry in your router and point data1.solarmanpv.com and data2.solarmanpv.com to the server hosting this script.
+2. Make sure to use port 10000 since this is the default port used by ginlong portal